 - Gatwick Airport – Located South of London and offering connections to around 230 destinations in 70 countries.
 You can pay to use the trains from the airport to/from London using contactless payment or Oyster.

 - Heathrow Airport – West of central London and one the country’s busiest airport.
 From this airport there are around 180 connections worldwide.
-You can reach this airport using the Heathrow Express or the Piccadilly line on the Tube (cheaper option).
+You can reach this airport using the new Elizabeth Line (Crossrail), the Heathrow Express or the Piccadilly line on the Tube.
+We would recommend using the Elizabeth line out of these options as it’s quick and a reasonable price.

 - London Luton Airport – North West of London, Luton Airport offers flights between 30 countries and 70 destinations.